-While WordPress is commonly used by bloggers, it definitely isn’t just a blogging platform.
-With the right ecommerce plugins installed, WordPress can be a great ecommerce platform, too - and it’s currently trusted by almost 80% of ecommerce websites that run on open source technology (like WordPress).
+While WordPress is commonly used by bloggers, it isn’t just a blogging platform.
+With the right eCommerce plugins installed, WordPress can be a great eCommerce platform, too - and it’s currently trusted by almost 80% of eCommerce websites that run on open source technology (like WordPress).

-Over 70% of websites in the United States, United Kingdom and Canada run WordPress
+Over 70% of websites in the USA, UK & Canada run WordPress showing its popularity

-From the above stats, it’s obvious that WordPress is the most successful and well-used CMS in the world.
+From the above stats, it’s obvious that WordPress is the most successful and popular CMS in the world.
 Here are four possible reasons why.

 1. WordPress is free to use

-Undoubtedly, a big part of WordPress’ appeal lies in how it’s free to use.
+Undoubtedly, a big part of the popular provider WordPress’ appeal lies in how it’s free to use.
 Of course, this doesn’t mean that you can set up a WordPress site spending completely nothing.
 You’d still have to pay for things such as:

 - A web hosting plan (such as our Krystal managed WordPress hosting plans)